vaibhavsagar/website/drafts/updating-ihaskell-newer-ghc.md

 --------------------------------------------------------------------------------
 title: Updating IHaskell to a Newer GHC
-published: 2021-05-10
+published: 2021-05-02
-tags: programming, nix, haskell
+tags: haskell, programming, nix
 --------------------------------------------------------------------------------

 As the current maintainer of IHaskell, I see myself as having one primary